albertp16/concretepy/README.md

 [![Build Status](https://img.shields.io/github/actions/workflow/status/yourusername/concretedesignpy/test.yml?branch=main)](https://github.com/yourusername/concretedesignpy/actions)
 [![Documentation](https://img.shields.io/badge/docs-online-blue)](https://yourdocslink.com)

-ConcreteDesignPy is a Python library for designing and analyzing reinforced concrete structures, supporting NSCP 2015 and ACI 318-19.
+ConcreteDesignPy is a Python library for designing and analyzing reinforced concrete structures, supporting NSCP 2015, ASCE 41, ACI 318-19.
 The library provides structural engineers with efficient design tools for flexure, shear, axial loads, and moment interaction.

 Disclaimer: This library is still under development as an open-source project.
 Users are responsible for verifying the accuracy and applicability of the results before applying them to real-world engineering problems.
 The developers do not assume liability for any errors or misuse of the tool.
 ---